kossnocorp/typesaurus.com/src/content/docs/api/schema.md

   type: string;
 }
 ```

+It defines the shape of the documents in the collection.

 You can also use a variable model where document can be only one of the given types: